Jackson Individual Unemployability Attorney

 - Two or more service-connected disabilities, at least one disability ratable at 40 percent or more with a combined rating of 70 percent or more.

-Derek L. Hall assists veterans in pursuing individual unemployability and other veterans disability claims.
+Derek L. Hall, PC assists veterans in pursuing individual unemployability and other veterans disability claims.
 Contact our Jackson Individual Unemployability Attorney or call us today at 601-202-2222 for a free initial consultation.

 Veterans who receive individual unemployability benefits may work as long as it is not considered substantially gainful employment.
 The employment must be considered marginal employment.